 |Maintainer(s)||University of Münster|

-This repository enables Moodle users to have direct access to their private files from ownCloud in the Moodle file picker and the URL resource module, enabling to upload files into Moodle directly from their ownCloud, without having to download it to their local machine first.
+This plugin enables Moodle users to have direct access to their private files from ownCloud in the Moodle file picker and the URL resource module, enabling to upload files into Moodle directly from their ownCloud, without having to download it to their local machine first.

 Is your institution using multiple ownCloud servers?
 Don't worry, a Moodle administrator can connect multiple ownCloud servers that are then presented separately to the users.
 Tech-savvy users are not able to add their own ownCloud servers, though, so the Moodle admin is always in control which servers are connected.